Japan's factory activity falls at fastest pace in 8 months, PMI shows

-TOKYO : Japan's factory activity shrank at the fastest pace in eight months in November as soft demand prompted firms to trim production, a private-sector survey showed on Monday.
+TOKYO: Japan's factory activity shrank at the fastest pace in eight months in November as soft demand prompted firms to trim production, a private sector survey showed on Monday (Dec 2).

 The final au Jibun Bank Japan manufacturing purchasing managers' index (PMI) slipped to 49.0 in November, the lowest level since March, from 49.2 in October.
 The index was unchanged from the flash reading and remained below the 50.0 threshold that separates growth from contraction for the fifth straight month.